MatteoPerona/usa-power-outage-predictions/README.md

 # Split into training and testing data (stratifying by U.S._State)
 X_train, X_test, y_train, y_test = train_test_split(X, y, test_size=0.2, stratify=X['U.S._STATE'])
 ```

+ One important thing to note at this stage is that we had to stratify our data when splitting into training and testing sets using the U.S._STATE variable.
+This makes sure that both training and testing data have relatively equal proportions of observations from each state.
+Without this step, we could run into problems where not all states represented in the testing set were included -- and one-hot encoded -- with the training set.

 ### Step Two: Preprocessing and Pipeline